xavierpuigf/virtualhome/simulation/README.md

 # Simulation
 This directory contains the *Unity Simulator* and *Evolving Graph* simulator API's.
 Remember that in order to run the Unity Simulator, you need to download and execute the appropiate unity executable.
 The *Evolving Graph* simulator does not require any unity executable.

+**[New]** Additionally, we include a class to use VirtualHome as an OpenAI Gym environment.
+Check out [environment/unity_environment.py](environment/unity_environment.py) for an overview.

-VirtualHome simulation works through 2 components:
+VirtualHome simulation works through 3 components:

 - Agents: An agent is a humanoid avatar that can interact with the environment and perform actions.
 You can add multiple agents on each simulation, interacting at the same time.
 - Programs: A sequence of actions representing an activity.
 Each action is formed by one subject, one verb and up to 2 object arguments (e.g. `<char0> [PutBack] <glass> (1) <table> (1)`).